-If Christ Jesus wishes us to love all the members of His Mystical Body, should
+If Christ Jesus wishes us to love all the members of His Mystical Body,

-pleasing to Christ.
+Mother is extremely pleasing to Christ.

-We shall manifest our love by extolling the sublime privileges which Jesus
+We shall manifest our love by extolling the sublime privileges which

-gifts with which He has lovingly adorned the soul
+admire the wonderful gifts with which He has lovingly adorned the soul

 of His Mother.
 He wishes that we should sing the praises of the Virgin,

 who was chosen among all women to give the Savior to the world.

-"Yes, we shall sing your praises, for you alone have delighted the heart
+"Yes, we shall sing your praises, for you alone have delighted the

-in you the eternal promises have been fulfilled."
+of God, and in you the eternal promises have been fulfilled."